-A geospatial PDF contains information that is required to georeference location data.
-When geospatial data is imported into a PDF, Acrobat retains the geospatial coordinates.
-With the coordinates, you can view and interact with the PDF to find and mark location data.
+A geospatial PDF includes information to reference location data.
+When you import geospatial data into Acrobat, it keeps the location coordinates, allowing you to view and interact with the PDF to find and mark locations.

 GeoTIFF files and JPEG 2000 files are raster images that you can import as new documents or as new layers to an existing document.
 Acrobat preserves the geospatial coordinates embedded in the file.
 These files retain their geospatial data when they are imported.
 If you import these files to existing documents, their coordinate system is converted to the coordinate system of the document.

-You can import a shapefile as a new layer to an existing PDF.
-The shapefile must overlap with the current PDF map.
-Otherwise, it is not imported.
-If it overlaps only partially, only the part that overlaps the current PDF is imported.
+To add a shapefile as a new layer to your PDF, it must overlap with the current PDF map.
+If there's no overlap, it won't be imported.
+If it partially overlaps, only the overlapping part is imported.

-A shapefile consists of several files with differing filename extensions.
-Acrobat requires both the SHP file and the DBF file for importing.
+A shapefile comprises multiple files with various filename extensions.
+When importing into Acrobat, make sure to include both the SHP file and the DBF file.

-If the PDF includes more than one map, click the Next or Previous button to view additional results, if any.
+If the PDF includes more than one map, select the Next or Previous buttons to view additional results, if any.
 Multiple locations are available in several situations:

 When a document contains multiple pages of a map (for example, if page one is a map of a country and page two is a map of a state or city within the country).